mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 "Arrows" mark then beginning and the end of a dimension line, and most of them do not look like arrows.

-DXF distinguish between the simple tick and arrows as blocks.
+DXF distinguish between the simple tick (a slanted line) and arrows as blocks.

-Using the simple tick by setting tick size :attr:`~ezdxf.entities.DimStyle.dxf.dimtsz` != 0 also disables arrow blocks as side effect:
+To use a simple tick as "arrow" set :attr:`~ezdxf.entities.DimStyle.dxf.dimtsz` to a value greater than 0, this also disables arrow blocks as side effect:

 .. code-block:: Python